 Unlike moribund policies of the past, the current budget proposes drastic changes to mop up additional revenue from freight.
 Goods trains will now bear open-air seating on their roofs, opening a brand new revenue stream for the ministry.
 Ticket price will be kept in line with 3-tier Non-AC.
-A ladder to climb up to the roof, and an umbrella, will be provided to passengers at nominal costs.
+A ladder to climb up to the roof, and a raincoat, will be provided to passengers at nominal costs.
 However, to contain costs, no bedding or pantry services will be available.

 Passenger capacity is also being augmented in other unique ways without incurring additional rolling stock expenditure.
 The Minister announced that all train toilets are being disbanded with immediate effect.
 These spaces will be refitted as sleepers and chair cars.
 In lieu of public conveniences, each paying train passenger will now be provided an earthen lota which they are free to use as they wish.
 Given that all trains make frequent unscheduled stops along our nation’s picturesque countryside, passengers will have ample opportunity of simply hopping on and off to answer a call of nature at their convenience.
-Most train passengers interviewed for this report heaved a sigh of relief at the new benefit, including those seated 100 feet around train toilets and had been holding their breath for several hours.
-Rama Devi, a passenger interviewed on the Patna-Indore Express seated a mere ten feet from the train toilet managed to mumble “Fantastic news!” before succumbing to the odours in the bogey.
+Most train passengers interviewed by this reporter heaved a sigh of relief at the new benefit, including those seated 100 feet around train toilets and had been holding their breath for several hours.
+Rama Devi, a passenger interviewed on the Patna-Indore Janshakti Tat-ti, seated a mere ten feet from the train toilet, managed to mumble “Fantastic news!” before succumbing to the odours in the bogey.

 The Minister made it clear that, as always, in case of dire emergency, or whenever one felt like doing it, the ‘chain’ could be pulled to instantly stop the train and fifty others behind it.